-WebFiles allows you to access and manage your files residing on Penn State's central file services through any web browser, and allows you to easily copy files from external services such as Google Docs, Dropbox, and SkyDrive to and from your PSU space.
+WebFiles allows you to access and manage your files residing on Penn State's central file services through any web browser, and allows you to easily copy files to and from your personal devices

 |Log in to WebFiles|